erhard-lab/grandR/cran-comments.md

+# Comments for submission of grandR 0.2.5
+## R CMD check results
+There were no ERRORs or WARNINGs or NOTEs.

 # Comments for submission of grandR 0.2.2
 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.